tnangpal/BitcoinWalletCreator/README.md

 6. Start the Server: Run npm start to start the server.
 The application will be accessible at http://localhost:3000.

+### Technology Stack
+Backend:
+1. Node.js: Runtime environment for executing server-side JavaScript code.
+2. Express: Web application framework for building web and API servers.
+3. MySQL: Relational database for storing and retrieving data.
+4. bcrypt: Library for hashing and securing user passwords.
+5. JWT: Used for authentication and transmitting information between parties in JSON format.
+6. Cors: Middleware for enabling Cross-Origin Resource Sharing.
+7. dotenv: Module for loading environment variables from a .env file into process.env.

+Frontend:
+1. HTML/CSS: Standard markup and styling languages for creating web pages.
+2. JavaScript: Programming language to make web pages dynamic and interactive.
+3. Axios: Promise-based HTTP client for making requests.

+Others:
+1. Tatum API: An API for creating and managing Bitcoin wallets.

+Development Tools:
+1. Visual Studio Code: Code editor.

 ### Usage
 Here's how to interact with the main functionalities of the application: